 The toolbox in the Quick mode contains a small set of easy-to-use tools.
-The tools available in this mode are Zoom, Hand, Quick Selection, Red Eye Removal, Whiten Teeth, Straighten, Type, Spot Healing Brush, Crop, and Move.
+The tools available in this mode are Zoom, Hand, Quick Selection, Eye, Whiten Teeth, Straighten, Type, Spot Healing Brush, Crop, and Move.

 In the Expert mode, the toolbox is richer than the toolbox in the Quick mode.
 The tools are organized in the following logical groups:

 A. View tools B. Select tools C. Enhance tools D. Draw tools E. Modify tools F. Color

 Zooms in or zooms out your image.
 The related tools shown in the Tool Options bar are Zoom In and Zoom Out.
 For more information about the Zoom tool, see Zoom in or out.